 1. Immediate end to violence: We strongly recommend that all forms of violence including mental violence and use of disproportionate force on Rohingya, particularly use of violence on women, children and elderly should immediately stop.
 It is the unequivocal responsibility of the Government of Myanmar to ensure of protection Rohingya living in Rakhine, regardless of their religion, ethnicity or citizenship status.

-2. Immediate and unhindered access to humanitarian aid: The Commission is deeply concerned of the lack of access for providing humanitarian assistance in Rakhine.
+2. Immediate and unhindered access to humanitarian aid: The Commission is deeply concerned of the lack of access for providing humanitarian assistance in Rakhaine.
 The Commission, makes it clear and loud that that key humanitarian principles- humanity, neutrality and impartiality- as endorsed in the General Assembly resolution 46/182, be upheld at all times and that the Government of Myanmar provide immediate and uninterrupted access of all relevant agencies to deliver humanitarian aid to all affected during the crisis, without any discrimination.

 3. Immediate aid to give access to refugees: Bangladesh being an overly populated country lacks sufficient resources to meet the basic needs of all Rohingya currently seeking refuge in its territory.
 Therefore, it is an absolute necessity on the part of the international community to come forward in the support of the distressed to ensure essential supplies such as clean drinking water, food, clothing, basic health facilities and temporary shelter.